-There are five drawings based around family experiences of crossing the Mediterranean Sea.
+There are five drawings based on family experiences of crossing the Mediterranean Sea.
 One of Abdulla’s drawings is of twin girls.
 The baby girls and their mother were crossing the sea between Turkey to Greece, during which one of the twins died.
 After holding her dead baby for a few days, the mother was asked by the smugglers to throw the body overboard.
 The mother refused.
 While the mum fell asleep, a smuggler threw the body into the water.
-In the morning, the mother woke holding her dead child, and realised her living child was missing.
+In the morning, the mother woke up holding her dead child and realised her living child was missing.
 The smuggler had mistakenly thrown the sleeping twin into the sea.

 Bern O’Donoghue: “Dead Reckoning”

 This art installation was of colourful paper boats, with each origami boat representing a person who died in 2016 while attempting to cross the Mediterranean Sea while looking for refuge.
 There were over 5,000 little boats.
 Dr Agnes said that the artist, Bern O’Donoghue, translated the hard statistic of 5,058 refugees drowning into something more emotive and participatory.
 Each boat was someone’s family member, a real person who drowned while trying to find a better life.
 The atmosphere at the MAC was sombre and mournful.

 Berahman built a traditional Afghan camera box in Dorset, Portland.
 He took portraits at the rocky seaside location and used the camera box to start conversations with people who he ordinarily may not have spoken to.
 He said (on film) that people have different characters in different environments and that there is something in a harsh landscape contributing to the softness of people.
 He said that people would approach him to ask what the box was, then he would explain its origins.
 He explained that the conversations had were not about Afghan stereotypes but about a displaced object.